Special Educational Needs and Disability (SEND)

 Use our flow chart to help you understand the purpose of The Local Offer, the SEN Information report and SEN Policy and who is responsible for the information in each of the documents:

-SENCo stands for Special Educational Needs Coordinator.
-You may hear the name referred to in full, as its acronym or as SEN Co-ordinator.
+SENDCo stands for Special Educational Needs Co-ordinator.
+You may hear the name referred to in full, as its acronym or as SEND Co-ordinator.

-SEN Co-ordinators are members of teaching staff who are responsible for special educational needs within a school.
-Every school in the UK is required to have a SENCo to ensure that every child who has SEN are supported as well as to help them reach their full educational potential.
+SEND Co-ordinators are members of teaching staff who are responsible for special educational needs within a school.
+Every school in the UK is required to have a SENDCo to ensure that every child who has SEN are supported as well as to help them reach their full educational potential.